Skip to main content

 These can serve particular customer groups better so that customers have certain sections of the store where they know how to find what they want while still being able to get help from team members at any time.

-Also, shopping centers have other disadvantages as well.
+Also, shopping centres have other disadvantages as well.
 They are usually farther away from residential areas than small shops so they may be more difficult for some people to get to by public transport or on foot.

 In the future, will e-commerce replace malls and small shops?